wkliao/mpi-io-examples/README.md

     cells are the elements in the local array that are not written to the file.
     This example shows how to define an MPI derived data type to describe a 2D subarray with ghost cells used it in I/O.
+* indexed_fsize.c
+  * Uses a file datatype constructed from multiple subarray datatypes concatenated by MPI_Type_indexed().
+Each variable is partitioned among processes in a 2D block-block fashion.
+At the end, it checks the file size whether or not it is expected.
+* hindexed_fsize.c
+  * Uses a file datatype constructed from multiple subarray datatypes concatenated by MPI_Type_create_hindexed().
+Each variable is partitioned among processes in a 2D block-block fashion.
+At the end, it checks the file size whether or not it is expected.
+* nvars.c
+  * Makes a single call to collective write and read by using a fileview of concatenating multiple subarrays of variables stored in the file and each variable is partitioned among processes in a 2D block-block fashion.

 ### To compile
 * Modify file `Makefile` if necessary to change the path of MPI C compiler.